ram-hacks/Weekly-Programming-Challenge/fall2017/Oct24/readme.md

 >-5 0 3 10 40 40 46 59

+You control how to do input and output to your program.
+You could embed it in your solution, ask the user for input, or read from a file.

 Some easier sorts to look at would be Selection Sort, Insertion Sort, or Bubble Sort.
 Some fun sorts to look at would be Bogo Sort or Sleep Sort.
 Some hard sorts to look at would be Bitwise-Radix Sort, or Parallel Merge Sort

 ## Advanced Challenge